DLHub-Argonne/dlhub_sdk/README.md

 ```

 When you call this script, the DLHub client will assign your model a unique identifier and the model will soon be available for you to use via DLHub.

+#### Project Support
+This material is based upon work supported by Laboratory Directed Research and Development (LDRD) funding from Argonne National Laboratory, provided by the Director, Office of Science, of the U.S. Department of Energy under Contract No. DE-AC02-06CH11357.